Snipeeeey/Snipeeeey.github.io/README.md

 # Discord Card Bio

 Source for a website bio page inspired by the Discord Profile Card.
-(my first website with some cool javascript)
+(my first actual website with some work)

 ## Features